FernleafSystems/wordpress-twitter-bootstrap/readme.txt

 Otherwise, consult your caching program's documentation.

+= How can I remove the debug HTML comment? =

+We add a debug HTML comment right before the Bootstrap file(s) are inserted.
+This helps debug frontend issues with the plugin.
+You can get rid of this easily using any sort of minify plugin or using a line of code in your theme functions.php

+`add_filter( 'icwp_wptb_show_debug_comment', '__return_false' );`

 = Do you make any other plugins? =

 We also created the [Multiple WordPress Site Manager (iControlWP) ](http://icwp.io/3) to make it easier for you manage all your WordPress sites in one place.